spring1843/go-dsa/heap/README.md

 	(A) Add 15		     	    (B) Add 5
 ```

 The pop operation in a heap starts by replacing the root with the rightmost leaf.
-Then we swap the root element down with the smaller child in a min heap (and larger child in a max heap) until the heap property is achieved.
+Then we swap the root element down with the smaller child in a min heap (and the larger child in a max heap) until the heap property is achieved.

 ```ASCII
 [Figure 2] Minimum heap pop operation